quicwg/base-drafts/draft-ietf-quic-transport.md

 keys.
 A client can use extension frames in 0-RTT based on the value of the server's transport parameters used in a previous connection.

-The definition of a extension frame identifier MUST include the format of the extension frame and its semantics.
+The definition of an extension frame identifier MUST include the format of the extension frame and its semantics.
 QUIC frames are not length-delimited, so knowledge of the format of frames is necessary for decoding packets.
-Each extension frame identifier definition MUST include the versions of QUIC that the frame can be used with.
+Each extension frame definition MUST include the versions of QUIC that the frame can be used with.

 # Packetization and Reliability {#packetization}